nfeichtel/patagonia_spending_project/README.md

 # Project Background:

-The SQL queries used to load and create the database can be found here [Link to setup queries](/setup_queries)
+The SQL queries used to load and create the database can be found here [setup queries](/setup_queries)

 # Data Structure & Initial Checks: